brandf/WaveFunctionCollapse/README.md

     - rather than via an interative refinement process in embedding space (like an ODE).
     - this means it's the same cost no matter how complex the problem is.
     - "Birds of a feather flock..." takes just as much compute as "When I opened the old book, I discovered..."
+    - if you wanted to early-out of the block stack you would have to estimate when you are 'close enough'
 1. The autoregression is done in token space, requiring multiple lossy transformations
     - if we were able to auto-regress in embedding space, we may be able to preserve more nuance
     - consider that multiple points in embedding space can map to the same probability distribution and that different probability distributions can be sampled resulting in the same token.
     - the conversion to/from tokens is akin to quantizing the whole embedding 'volume' down to just the N points within the volume that correspond to tokens in the vocabulary.
 1. It's just spitting out the first thing that comes to mind, with no 'thinking ahead'.
     - Speculating multiple future tokens is expensive in this model because of the buterfly effect.
-    - This limits our opporunity for reasoning (stearing towards preferred futures)
+    - This limits our opporunity for reasoning (steering towards preferred futures)
     - If we could speculate even with low confidence, it could potentially improve accuracy.

 ![many worlds](assets/many_worlds.png)